cchachati/final_project/README.md

 https://www.apnews.com/792a0bd7dd6a4006a78287f170165408

-Finally for a comprehensive analysis on the role of international politics within the war, read the following literature:
+Finally for a comprehensive analysis on the role of international politics in the war, read the following literature:

 https://foreignpolicy.com/2018/05/10/what-iran-really-wants-in-syria/